suzanamelo-m/suzanamelo/content/posts/three-things-about-next/index.md

 Your creativity (or the project requirements) is the limit.
 You can include a new font or metadata in your custom layout, or you may want a different container, a sidebar, or any other layout you need for your project.

 My thought on this feature is that I was guided by a fantastic senior to keep my CSS files at the same level as their respective files.
 Having everything in the main styles folder would quickly become very messy and make it harder to coordinate changes from a maintenance perspective in the future.
-Next.js, applying the same concept with the nested layout file, made a lot of sense.
+Next.js, applying the same concept with the nested layout file, made a lot of sense.<br>
 You can read more about pages and routing on this [page](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) of Next.js docs.

 ## Love number 3: Server Components ❤️